 College Chaplain, Rev. Sally Apokis

-Sally has worked in educational chaplaincy in Australia and in the United Kingdom for twenty years, most recently as the Chaplain to the University of Kent, the University of Greenwich, and the University of Canterbury Christ Church—where she was also an Honorary Canon of Rochester Cathedral.
-Sally is an ordained Christian minister and holds both theological and educational qualifications.
+Sally has worked in educational chaplaincy in Australia and in the United Kingdom for twenty years, most recently as the Chaplain to the University of Kent, the University of Greenwich, and the University of Canterbury Christ Church—where she was also a Canon of Rochester Cathedral.
+Sally is an ordained Christian minister, holds both theological and educational qualifications and has taught in the private, Catholic and state sectors.
 She has worked in community development over many years working for peace, justice and reconciliation and as a part of the interfaith movement.
 She is passionate about affirming the goodness and spirituality of young people and their vocations.
 Offering hospitality and using the creative arts, Sally offers an inclusive and vibrant chaplaincy.

 Senior Tutor, Mrs Helen Corney

 BAppSci, DipTraining, MSci, PhD(Cand RMIT)

 Helen Corney is an environmental scientist at RMIT University and a Senior Tutor at Queen’s College.
 Helen has worked in government, academia and the not-for-profit sector in environmental management for 30 years.

 Mentor Coordinator and Residential Tutor, Dr Sarah-Jane Dempsey

 Sarah-Jane is a Melbourne girl at heart, born and raised on the outer fringe of the suburbs, where trees still out number houses.
 She has always had a desire for knowledge and learning, and embarked on her first major academic undertaking when she started VCE at 13 years of age, which resulted in her being dux of her small country school.
 She commenced her first degree at 16 years old at Monash University, studying communications, but quickly fell in love with an elective – philosophy.